Arachni/arachni-ui-web/README.md

 If you make improvements to this application, please share with others.

+Before starting any work, please read the [instructions](https://github.com/Arachni/arachni-ui-web/tree/experimental#source) for working with the source code.

 * Fork the project.
 * Start a feature branch based on the [experimental](https://github.com/Arachni/arachni-ui-web/tree/experimental) branch (`git checkout -b <feature-name> experimental`).